vectordotdev/vector/rfcs/2020-06-18-2625-architecture-revisit.md

 limited by the single-threaded throughput of the slowest component.

-In the new design, we take advantage of the fact that all of the transform work for this config is embarrassingly parallel.
+In the new design, we take advantage of the fact that all of the transform work for this config is perfectly parallelizable.
 Where the source would normally clone a channel `Sender` for each incoming connection, it will now clone a `Push` implementation called `Pipeline` (naming TBD) that does the transformation work inline before forwarding the results directly to the sink.